 Messaging Overview

 Messaging runs as its own service at messaging.sip.io, a pure HTTP + data plane (no SIP/media), separate from the voice edge but sharing the same account, numbers, and data model.
-It does two things: receive inbound messages from your providers and send outbound ones.
+It does three things: receive inbound messages from your providers, send outbound ones, and route inbound conversations into the same agent/queue system that handles voice calls, so agents work one inbox for both.
+See Omnichannel Inbox & ACD for the routing, agent-inbox, and webhook side; this page covers channels and sending.

 Channels